mitmedialab/virtualize/README.md

 You can type `unactivate` to disable the activation, or you can just close your shell and open a new one.

-The `install.sh` script is meant to be used as a first step after a fresh `git clone` of your project.
+The `setup.sh` script is meant to be used as a first step after a fresh `git clone` of your project.
 It installs the virtualize tool submodules you have added and sets them up.
 It is a starting template file and you can modify it to do any additional setup for your project.

 Once you have `virtualize` installed (and have activated it with `source ./activate`) you can add one or more of the supported virtualize tools.